 - Use of Proceeds – Funds can be used for working capital, debt refinancing, equipment and business acquisitions

 - Capital Requirements – 100% financing available for working capital and debt refinance only.

 - Timelines – Secure funds in as quickly as 30 days from initial application

 - Collateral – Best available lien position on business assets

-It’s hard to argue that technology has made banking better.
+It’s hard not to argue that technology has made banking better.
 But it’s also clear that even with all of the upsides around speed and efficiency, there are still opportunities to improve how technology affects your banking experience.
 This is especially true when it comes to finding small business lending solutions, where it’s as important as ever to have a banking partner you can trust for safety, expertise, and meeting and beating your banking expectations.
 With the right technology, coupled with the right banking partner, you’ll have the best of both worlds.

 About West Town Bank & Trust

 At West Town Bank & Trust, our most important goal is to understand what’s important to you, what’s getting in your way, and what you hope to achieve, so we can help you get there.
 Since 1922, we’ve been creating long-lasting relationships with our customers based on old-fashioned values and future-thinking ideas.
 Whether solutions come from surprisingly innovative tools or trusted products you’re familiar with, our single-focused purpose is your financial well-being.

 West Town is one of the first banks to market to fully embrace partnerships with technology service providers to better serve its customers.